Skip to main content

 nil config set rpc_endpoint RPC_ENDPOINT

-In =nil; a wallet is just a smart contract that can handle payments.
-There are no other structural differences between a wallet and a smart contract, which means that wallets can support any logic that can be expressed inside a smart contract.
+In =nil; a smart account is just a smart contract that can handle payments.
+There are no other structural differences between a smart account and a smart contract, which means that smart accounts can support any logic that can be expressed inside a smart contract.

 Flow